Thanatisia/SharedSpace/Linux/scripts/README.md

    > A Linux (shell) Makefile script reminiscent of C/C++'s make;makefile;cmake system
    > Run this if you would like to run all the other files in 1 place
    > Please edit this file to include/remove the scripts of your choice. (or your own custom multi-script run layout; place the scripts accordingly)

+7. clipkger.sh

+   > Short for 'CLI Packager', a command line interface/terminal package control utility
+   > Please edit the array [pkgs] to add / remove packages of your choice

 ## Usage

 > How to use

 1. ./setup.sh
+2. ./postinstallations-root.sh
-2. ./postinstallations.sh
+3. ./postinstallations.sh
-3. good-aliases.sh
+4. good-aliases.sh
    * Source alias
      * . good-aliases.sh
      * source good-aliases.sh
-4. ./customs.sh
+5. ./customs.sh
-5. ./makefile.sh
+6. ./makefile.sh
+7. ./clipkger.sh {options} <package-name>

 ## Help